 The diversity of the grape varieties

-The AOC Touraine includes a wide range of grape varieties, even if some of them are quite dominant like sauvignon for white wines, and gamay, cabernet franc and côt for red wines.
+The AOP Touraine includes a wide range of grape varieties, even if some of them are quite dominant like sauvignon for white wines, and gamay, cabernet franc and côt for red wines.

 Native to the Loire valley, sauvignon is a white grape variety known for its crispness and liveliness.
 An early ripening grape, with character, sauvignon produces dry wines with a range of fruity aromas, notes of citrus, exotic fruit and a hint of white flowers.
 Touraine Sauvignon is considered as one of the best in the world, and it wins numerous awards and distinctions every year.